JoeStrout/minibasic/DOCUMENTATION.md

 ## Functions

 The following built-in functions are available in MiniBASIC.
+These must be used as an argument to a command, or as part of some larger expression.

 | Function | Result |
 |----------|--------|